 The entire world is facing a global health crisis these days, which means that all aspects of our lives are affected by the COVID-19 outbreak.
 If you’re an adventurer who loves to travel across the country in their RV, you certainly know what we’re talking about.
-Here are 5 great tips every RVer may find useful during the Coronavirus pandemic, so check them out and learn something new today!
+Here are 5 great tips RVers may find useful during the Coronavirus pandemic, so check them out and learn something new today!

 1. Make Sure to Research Campground Status